Sober or bright? Europe faces holidays during energy crunch

 Festive lights, composed of LEDs this year, also will be dimmed from 1 a.m. to 6 a.m. in the old city center of Brasov in central Romania and switched off elsewhere, officials said.

-The crisis, largely spurred by Russia cutting off most natural gas to Europe, is sparking innovation.
-In the Italian mountain town of Borno, in Lombardy, cyclists will provide power to the town’s Christmas tree by fueling batteries with kinetic energy.
-Anyone can hop on, and the faster they pedal, the brighter the lights.
-No holiday lighting will be put up elsewhere in town to raise awareness about energy conservation, officials said.

-In Italy, many cities traditionally light Christmas trees in public squares on Dec.
-8, the Assumption holiday, still allowing time to come up with plans for festive street displays.
-Officials in the northern city of Verona are discussing limiting lighting to just a few key shopping streets and using the savings to help needy families.

-“In Verona, the atmosphere is there anyway,’’ said Giancarlo Peschiera, whose shop selling fur coats overlooks Verona’s Piazza Bra, where officials on Saturday will light a huge shooting star arching from the Roman-era Arena amphitheater into the square.
+“In Verona, the atmosphere is there anyway,’’ said Giancarlo Peschiera, whose shop selling fur coats overlooks Verona’s Piazza Bra, where officials on Saturday lit a huge shooting star arching from the Roman-era Arena amphitheater into the square.

 The city also will put up a Christmas tree in the main piazza and a holiday cake maker has erected light-festooned trees in three other spots.